SashaStrek/interpreter/README.md

 # interpreter
 An attempt to implement a local interpreter.

-That version uses Mac OS's
+That version uses a Mac OS–specific feature: subprocess.run(["say", ...]).

 ## How to run
 python3 -m venv venv